First Peoples Celebration

 Round Dance with the Black Lodge Singers

 This Native American, Grammy-nominated drum group has more than 30 albums to their credit.
-It’s led by Kenny Scabby Robe of the Blackfeet Nation and includes many of his sons.
+It was founded by Kenny Scabby Robe of the Blackfeet Nation and includes many of his sons.